Growing you own veggies has always been a great idea, and now more than ever.

 For summer there’s a wide range of tomatoes, zucchini Easy Pick, butternut Honeynut, jalapeno chilli La Bomba, hot and sweet pot peppers, eggplant Patio Baby and cucumber Patio Snacker, as well as Simply Herbs rosemary, oregano and thyme.

-- Use containers with drainage holes, and are also deep and wide enough to accommodate the roots and growth of the mature vegetable.
+• Use containers with drainage holes, and which are also deep and wide enough to accommodate the roots and growth of the mature vegetable.

 Ready, steady … plant